Treating Diabetic Retinopathy

 Laser treatment can help stop leaks and limit abnormal vessel growth.

-Surgery can remove the vitreous.
+Surgery can remove the vitreous or repair a retina that is damaged by scar tissue formation.
 This may help if the vitreous becomes filled with blood and obscures your vision.

 Cryotherapy shrinks blood vessels and repairs the retina.

-Medications injected in the eye can help decrease swelling of the retina.
+Medications injected in the eye can help decrease swelling of the retina or slow the abnormal growth of blood vessels.